CristianoYL/RestaurantAppAPI/README.md

 ```
 # Deployment
 ## Instructions
-This project is designed to deploy on Heroku.
+This project is designed to be deployed on Heroku.
 The [Procfile](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/Procfile) serves as the entry point for Heroku service.
 And these files are needed only for Heroku deployment:
 * Profile
 * run.py
 * runtime.txt